FineUploader/fine-uploader/readme.md

 * `addExtraDropzone(HTMLElement element)` - Use this to mark an element as a drop zone on an already-instantiated FineUploader.
 * `removeExtraDropzone(HTMLElement element)` - Use this to un-mark an extra element as a drop zone on an already-instantiated FineUploader.
 An "extra" drop zone is one specified in the `extraDropzones` option, or one set via the `addExtraDropzone` function.
+* `addFiles(filesOrInputs)` - Use this if you would like to submit files to the uploader.
+This may be useful if you have a method of gathering files that does not include Fine Uploader's input button or the drag & drop support built into FineUploader.
+This function accepts the following types: `File`, `input` element, or a collection of any of these types, provided the collection object contains an (integer) index property for each contained item.

 <br/>
 ### qQuery ###